Artwork by Jessica Mack

 Heavenly bodies of our solar system will be popular erotic honeymoon spots and debauched pleasure palaces, but—like Hawaii or Ibiza today—each will offer its own obstacles and ecstasies.
 In ignorance, the uninitiated may at best miss an intimate sensual opportunity, and at worst crush, vaporize or asphyxiate themselves.
 Sex on other planets is, without a doubt, extremely dangerous.

 Until such time as there might be more hands-on research, this text, through the guidance of the most advanced astrological and astronomical information, is to act as a speculative guide to the burgeoning and deadly activity of sex on other planets.
-Have fun, yes, but remember that this how-to is as cautionary as it is leisurely.
+Have fun, yes, but remember this how-to is as cautionary as it is leisurely.
 In fact, going forward, it may be best to think of the omnipresent threat of death as a kind of bonus double-penetration, a movement both through you and into the next life, because, probably, you're going to die.
 Liking it is a choice.
 So, start fucking.
 In space.

 1. The Inner Planets